01 of 11

-St. Petersburg stitch seems very complicated at first, but once you get the hang of it, it is actually very easy and works up quickly.
+St. Petersburg stitch seems complicated at first, but once you get the hang of it, it is easy and works up quickly.
 St Petersburg is typically used to make bead chains.

-There are two well known variations, Single St. Petersburg chain and Double St. Petersburg chain.
-They both use the same technique with the double version connecting a second chain down the middle beads.
+There are two well-known variations, Single St. Petersburg chain, and Double St. Petersburg chain.
+They both use the same technique with the double version connecting the second chain down the middle beads.
 This tutorial will show you how to make a single St Petersburg chain.

 02 of 11

 How to Start St Petersburg Chain

 This tutorial uses two types of beads: size 8 silver Miyuki beads for the body of the chain and dize 6 bronze E beads for the end or turn beads.

 String a stop bead.
 One of the bronze end beads is my stop bead.
 Next, pick up six of the body beads and slide them down to the stop bead.

 If you understand the stitch better from a beading technique diagram, there is one towards the end of this step by step.Continue to 3 of 11 below.